iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Non-Smooth Calculus/Subgradient Definition.md

 \end{aligned}\tag{7}
 $$

-Then, one can easily rewrite the conditions in (2) into the same form as a generalized subgradient. $\blacksquare$
+Then, one can easily rewrite the conditions in (2) into the same form as a generalized subgradient. $\blacksquare$. #LATER , the proof is still unclear, we need some clarifications and better phrasing for it.

 **Source:**
 Theorem 3.35 in Dimitry's notes, AMATH 516 materials.
 The proof is the same as stated there but filled up with more details.